lkloh/lkloh.github.io/_posts/2017-06-30-the-most-useful-resource-for-technical-interview-prep.markdown

 a job at a software engineer
 (thanks in no small part due to them!), and it ended up taking me _two weeks_ to push it out.
-Between working full-time and arranging for affordable housing in San Francisco (that's worth a different article unto itself...)
+Between starting a new job and arranging for affordable housing in San Francisco (that's worth a different article unto itself...)
 I didn't have much mental energy left to write this up until now.
 Forever sorry, Pramp.